 See the 6 different communication milestones baby should be reaching by 3 months.
 Each milestone has a clip so you can see and hear the different communication milestones for baby.
-To see more milestones and videos for 0-3 months old visit our 0 to 3 Months old age page
+To see more milestones, videos, and tips for your 0-3 month old visit our baby page.

 As always, all of our content is validated with American Academy of Pediatrics findings and reviewed by pediatric therapists.